jbsfx/xgofind/README.md

 Monitor traffic between clients and servers to understand API and web application behavior.
 Test request modifications without altering client or server code.

-### Education and Research:

-Provide a practical tool for understanding HTTP/HTTPS protocols and web traffic mechanics.
-Demonstrate traffic interception techniques in a controlled environment.

 ### Customizable Flexibility: